swentel/indieweb/README.md

 You need https://github.com/swentel/p3k-websub/commit/4310388f712082e4ee310eb7de462d140023a388 as a patch on the p3k-websub package so all self and hub links are found.

+When using the internal Microsub endpoint, you can configure to subscribe to WebSub when managing feeds.

 ## Post contexts